Samuel Smith Old Brewery: Gallery

+Hotels

+The company also owns and runs nine hotels under the Samuel Smith's brand name.

 Policies

-In 2004, the brewery banned music and televisions in its pubs, to avoid paying PRS fees.
+The brewery does not have televisions in its pubs, nor is any music played, reportedly to avoid having to pay PRS fees.

 The brewery has a "zero-tolerance" policy to profanity, requiring its employees not to serve customers who use offensive language.
 It was reported that this was part of a policy to present a traditional, "uncompromisingly Victorian" aesthetic in the brewery's pubs.
 The pubs also ban the use of mobile phones, tablets, e-books and laptops within indoor areas, with the stated aim of encouraging conversation.

+Since 2000, the "publicity-shy" company has dropped the Samuel Smith name across their pubs, with staff also told not to wear Samuel Smith branded t-shirts behind the bar.

 In July 2017, the brewery banned motorcyclists from one of its pubs, claiming it would keep "undesirables" out.
 While discrimination against people on many grounds is illegal, motorcyclists are not a "protected group" under the Equality Act.